WarwickTechCrew/tc-website-wiki/wiki/06-directories/10-flags.md

 - Grows mould in their room (not for the sake of science)
 - Doesn't like cats
 - Doesn't talk to Trin's mum
-- Doesn't do ski pole ears
+- Doesn't do ski pole lears
 - Doesn't wave back at people who wave at them
+- Doesn't react to Josh's sad face

 :::info
 Please note that these were created by Trin and Josh for absolutely no reason.